2017 Philadelphia Phillies season

 The 2017 Philadelphia Phillies season was the 135th season in the history of the franchise, and its 14th season at Citizens Bank Park.
 The Phillies opened the season against the Cincinnati Reds at the Great American Ball Park on April 3 and finished the season on October 1 against the New York Mets in Philadelphia.
 They were coached by Pete Mackanin in his third year as manager of the Phillies.
 On September 17, 2017, the Phillies were mathematically eliminated from postseason contention.
-They finished the season 66–96 to finish in last place in their division for the third time in four seasons, failing to make the playoffs for the sixth consecutive year.
+They finished the season 66–96 to finish in last place in the National League East for the third time in four seasons, failing to make the playoffs for the sixth consecutive year.

 Manager Pete Mackanin was reassigned to a front office position following the season.

 Offseason

 The Phillies made several moves over the offseason to bolster the bullpen and add a veteran presence to the lineup.
 On November 4, the Phillies acquired relief pitcher Pat Neshek from the Houston Astros for a player to be named later.
 A few days later, Darin Ruf and Darnell Sweeney were traded to the Los Angeles Dodgers for left fielder Howie Kendrick.
 Andrés Blanco signed a one-year, $3 million contract to return to the Phillies on December 14.
 On January 19, the Phillies signed free agent outfielder Michael Saunders to a one-year deal.

 Matt Stairs was hired as the team's hitting coach in the offseason.
 He replaced Steve Henderson, who had served in the role since 2013.